 So what do people do at holiday time when they want to enjoy a roasted turkey?
 Again, the local panaderia!
 Or you local Chinese food restaurant.
 Or, anywhere that hangs a sign announcing that they cook turkeys and pigs for Christmas and New Years.
 You will see these signs begin to appear late November and stay up until just after the New Year.

 How does this work?
 You prepare your bird at home then drop it off for roasting.
 You are responsible for the seasonings or marinade.
 No one will have a turkey baster to pour liquid over the bird every 30 minutes like my grandmother taught me to do.
 Essentially, you leave it up to “them” to make sure your Christmas dinner is delicious.
 I suppose if you “know what you are doing” you might have a delicious feast.
 But the opportunities I have had to eat meat that was roasted by these means was almost always dry.

 I prefer to roast meat in my own oven in my own home.
 That is what I will do this Christmas.

 The typical American Turkey is fairly simple.
 I used to massage oil into the skin, salt it, put some pats of butter between the skin & the meat and of course, basted like crazy with the juices that came off the turkey.
-Peruvian Turkeys are anything but plain and simple.
+Peruvian Christmas Chicken or Turkey is anything but plain and simple.
 The sauces include things like fruit jam or marmalade, wine or Pisco, soy sauce, cut fruit, and so on.
 I enjoy the differences but neither one is my “favorite.”

 If you are planning to roast a turkey instead of a chicken, you will want to increase the amount of ingredients accordingly.
 I made this using a 5 pound chicken.
 For a 10 pound turkey, double the ingredients.
 For a 15 pound turkey, triple them – and so forth.